 Mix the dairy-free milk and lemon juice and reserve for 5-10 minutes until it curdles.

-Squeeze lemon or vinegar on your choice of plant milk.
+Step 1: Squeeze lemon or vinegar on your choice of plant milk.

-Mix all the dry ingredients, including the GF flour, cornmeal, baking soda, baking powder, coconut sugar, and salt.
+Step 3: Mix all the dry ingredients, including the GF flour, cornmeal, baking soda, baking powder, coconut sugar, and salt.
 Optionally sieve the ingredients to avoid any clumps.

-Melt the vegan butter in the microwave or small saucepan at low heat.
+Step 5: Melt the vegan butter in the microwave or small saucepan at low heat.

-Oil the baking sheet using vegan butter or oil, then sprinkle some gluten-free flour to prevent the cornbread from sticking to the pan.
+Step 7: Oil the baking sheet using vegan butter or oil, then sprinkle some gluten-free flour to prevent the cornbread from sticking to the pan; then pour the batter into a prepared baking dish and slightly shake the baking sheet to ensure the batter is evenly spread.

-Bake your vegan cornbread for 20-25 minutes.
 If you are unsure about how even the temperature in your oven is, I suggest two tips.

 - Place an oven-resistant container with one cup of water at the bottom of the oven.
 The steam generated will ensure your gluten-free baked goods cook evenly.